avrilcoghlan/LittleBookofRBioinformatics/src/chapter4.rst

-Some links are included here for further reading, which will be especially useful if you need to use the R package and SeqinR library for your project or assignments.
+Some links are included here for further reading, which will be especially useful if you need to use the R package and SeqinR package for your project or assignments.

 For background reading on sequence alignment, it is recommended to read Chapter 3 of